Oak Trees Varieties We Carry

 - Shumard Red Oak (Quercus shumardii) Texas Native

-- Silver Leaf Oak (Quercus hypoleucoides) Arizona Native
+- Silver Leaf Oak (Quercus hypoleucoides) Arizona and New Mexico Native

 - Vasey Oak (Quercus pungensvar.vaseyana) Texas Native